Iddingsite/DiffusionGarnet.jl/docs/src/background.md

 with ``C_i`` the molar fraction of the ``i^{th}`` pole of garnet, ``n`` the total number of poles, and ``\textbf{D}_{ij}`` the interdiffusion coefficient matrix.

 For a system of ``n`` components, only ``n-1`` equations are needed, as the sum of the molar fractions of all components is equal to 1.
-Thus, Ca is made dependent on the other concentrations and (1) is made up of three coupled PDEs.
+Thus, Ca is made dependent on the other concentrations and the equations are made of three coupled PDEs.

 According to Lasaga (1979) [[1]](@ref refs), ``\textbf{D}_{ij}`` can be defined, assuming an ideal system for garnet, with: